Summer Programs Frequently Asked Questions

 I am a current Choate academic year student.
 How do I apply?

-Current Choate students applying for Summer Programs admission are only required to submit the Summer Programs application and Personal Statement (they do not need to pay an application fee, request recommendations, or upload transcripts).
+Current Choate students applying for Summer Programs admission are only required to submit the Summer Programs application (they do not need to pay an application fee, request recommendations, or upload transcripts).

 If applying for Summer Programs Financial Aid, current Choate students need to complete the Choate Summer Programs Financial Aid application form and upload supporting IRS documentation to the Summer Programs Student Account Portal.

-Note: Matriculating and current Choate students who wish to take an eligible course to fulfill an academic year Choate diploma requirement, or a prerequisite for the academic year, must first notify the Registrar, registrar@choate.edu, as part of the application and enrollment process for Summer Programs, and must then comply with all attendance and course expectations.
+Note: Matriculating and current Choate students who wish to take an eligible course to fulfill an academic year Choate diploma requirement, or a prerequisite for the academic year, are encouraged to notify the Registrar, registrar@choate.edu, as part of the application and enrollment process for Summer Programs, and must then comply with all attendance and course expectations.
 The Registrar will determine final eligibility, as applicable, for diploma credit and prerequisite fulfillment based upon the student’s successful completion of the course.

 I am applying for both Choate Summer Programs and the Choate academic year.
 What do I need to do?

-Summer Programs applicants who are also applying to Choate for the academic year need to submit the Summer Programs Application, including the Personal Statement, but do not need to submit recommendations, transcripts, and current grades (we can obtain those materials from the Admission Office).
+Summer Programs applicants who are also applying to Choate for the academic year need to submit the Summer Programs Application but do not need to submit recommendations, transcripts, and current grades (we can obtain those materials from the Admission Office).

-If also applying for Summer Programs Financial Aid, the Choate Summer Programs Financial Aid form must be completed and supporting IRS documentation need to be uploaded to the Summer Programs Application Portal (financial information is not shared between the two offices).
+If also applying for Summer Programs Financial Aid, the Choate Summer Programs Financial Aid form must be completed and supporting IRS documentation uploaded to the Summer Programs Application Portal (financial information is not shared between the two offices).

 What if I need to change information in my Student Account Portal?